AnushKarampuri00/AppliedBioinfo/week10/README.md

 make -f makefile.mk process_sample SRR={SRR} SAMPLE={name} COVERAGE={coverage}

-# After variant calling, we can use the below make file (multiple_vcf.mk) to merge the vcf files and perform indexing to it.
+# After variant calling, use the below make file (multiple_vcf.mk) to merge the vcf files and perform indexing to it.

 make -f multiple_vcf.mk all

 ```

-# Description of tasks from the makefile
+## Description of tasks from the makefile

 | Task                | Description                                                                 |
 |----------------------|------------------------------------------------------------------------------|